-There are three unusual phenomena which are noticeable regarding the Iron Age in Shiqmona, but first it is important to note that the phenomena are expressed in pottery, which at this stage it impossible to relate them to a specific stratum, but only to indicate their existence.
-The first phenomenon is related to a material culture characteristic.
-In Tel Shiqmona the pottery that associated with the "Israelite", and pottery that associated with the "Phoenicians" (i.e. the pottery that were common in the Acre Valley and the Lebanon coast during the Iron Age), seem to appear together in the same strata (Fig. 3).
-This is as opposed to Tel Dor which presents a clear chronological division between these cultural assemblages (Gilboa & Sharon 2008; Gilboa, Sharon, Bloch-smith 2015).
-In addition, this Phoenician pottery appear in larger quantities then Israelite pottery: Vessels such as Achzivian, decorated jars, bullet shape jars, and decorated bowls.
-The evidence for fine ware vessels ("Samaria Ware") and decorated vessels is very abundant in Shiqmona.
-More than that, there are types that do not appear in Tel Dor, and types of vessels that are not known, so far, in the Israeli northern coast.
+Three unusual Iron Age phenomena have come to light at Shiqmona.
+We must specify, however, that these occur in pottery, meaning that at this stage we can only note their existence as it impossible to associate them with a specific stratum.
+The first phenomenon is related to material culture.
+At Tel Shiqmona, pottery associated with the "Israelites" and pottery associated with the "Phoenicians" (i.e. the pottery common in the Acre Valley and the coast of Lebanon in the Iron Age), seem to exist side by side in the same strata (Fig. 3).
+This differs from the situation at Tel Dor, where a clear chronological division distinguishes these cultural assemblages (Gilboa & Sharon 2008; Gilboa, Sharon, Bloch-Smith 2015).
+In addition, the site seems to have more Phoenician than Israelite pottery: Achzivian vessels, decorated and bullet-shaped jars, and decorated bowls.
+Evidence of fineware ("Samaria Ware") and decorated vessels is quite abundant at Shiqmona.
+What is more, the site has yielded types that do not appear at Tel Dor, as well as types of vessels that have thus far been unknown to exist on the northern coast of Israel.

-The second notable phenomenon is the intensive evidence of trade.
-In Tel Shiqmona there is what appears to be the largest assemblage of BoR vessels outside of Cyprus (Fig. 4).
-Moreover, Anna Georgiadou has identified that the vessels do not come from one place but from a number of different sources, such as Paphos, Salamis and Amathus (Georgiadou personal communication).
+The second notable phenomenon is intense evidence of trade.
+Tel Shiqmona possesses what appears to be the largest assemblage of BoR vessels outside of Cyprus (Fig. 4).
+Moreover, as Anna Georgiadou has shown, the vessels do not come from one but from a number of place, such as Paphos, Salamis, and Amathus (Georgiadou, personal communication).

-Evidence for large-scale trade, specifically with Amathus, can also be designated by the White Painted amphoras originating in this city.
-The assemblage of White Painted vessels is also one of the greatest known in Israel second only to the White Painted assemblage of Tel Dor.
-It is worth mentioning, that the Dor White Painted vessels were produced in Salamis (That is to say, that the amphorae arrived to Shiqmona from Amathus and to Dor from Salamis).
-This evidence is a small example of the different and diverse trade networks that can be discovered during a careful study of the imported pottery.
+Evidence of large-scale trade, specifically with Amathus, can also be deduced from the White Painted-Ware amphoras found in this city.
+This assemblage of White Painted vessels is one of the largest known in Israel, second only to the one at Tel Dor.
+Worth mentioning is that the White Painted vessels in Dor were produced in Salamis (that is to say, the amphorae arrived in Shiqmona from Amathus, and in Dor from Salamis).
+These amphoras serve as an example of the many diverse trade networks that could be discovered from a careful study of the imported pottery.

-It is assumed that, in most cases, pottery vessels specifically were not the main reason for the development and justification of trade systems.
-Most of the time they were storage vessels for a traded product (such as oil, wine etc.) and traded as a companion product to something of great value (such as metals, timber, people, etc.).
-If so, among other questions about the trade systems, the first main question is, what is the reason that integrated such a small site as Shiqmona, without a significant anchorage and far from a main road, into such intensive trade systems?
+It is assumed that in most cases, pottery vessels were not a specific or principal reason for the development and justification of trade systems.
+Most served as storage vessels for a product (e.g. oil, wine, etc.) that was traded alongside something of significant value (e.g. metal, timber, people, etc.).
+If so, then foremost among the questions about trade systems that we must ask, is why a site as small as Shiqmona, which had no significant anchorage and lay far from a main road, was integrated into such an intensive trade system?

-Recently, scholars have suggested that textile, and especially purple-dyed textiles, were one of the main players in the trade system of the second millennium and perhaps even a major player as great as metal (Kremer 2017; Soriga 2017).
+In recent years, scholars have suggested that textiles, especially purple-dyed textiles, were one of the key players within the trade system of the second millennium, possibly ones as important as metals (Kremer 2017; Soriga 2017).